 In 1967, the Supreme Court struck down a loyalty oath requirement at the University of Maryland after a man offered a teaching position challenged it on First Amendment grounds.
-The oath required employees to certify they were not engaged in an attmept to overthrow the government through force or violence.
+The oath required employees to certify they were not engaged in an attempt to overthrow the government through force or violence.
 The Court found in Whitehill v.
-Elkins that the law was unconsitutionally vague and could be applied to individuals committed to peaceful change as well.
-(Photo by carmichaellibrary CC BY-2.0)
+Elkins that the law was unconstitutionally vague and could be applied to individuals committed to peaceful change as well.
+(Photo by carmichaellibrary, CC BY-2.0)

 In Whitehill v.
 Elkins, 389 U.S. 54 (1967), the Supreme Court struck down a Maryland loyalty oath that had been challenged by Whitehill, an employee of the University of Maryland.
 The oath required employees to certify, subject to prosecution for perjury, that they were not engaged in an attempt to overthrow the state or national government through force or violence.

 Justice William O. Douglas’s majority opinion suggested that the law was not itself unconstitutional but that it was unconstitutionally vague when read in the context of the state’s Ober Act of 1957, which defined a “subversive” in a way that might include individuals committed to peaceful as well as to violent change.